chumaky/datero-docs/docs/tutorial.md

 ## Datero setup
 Now, when all the data sources are up and running, we can configure them in Datero ui.
-Navigate to the [http://localhost:8080](http://localhost:8080) and you should see default Datero dashboard.
+Navigate to the [http://localhost:8080 :octicons-tab-external-16:](http://localhost:8080){: target="_blank" rel="noopener noreferrer" } and you should see default Datero dashboard.
 For more details about it, please refer to the [overview](overview.md) section.

 <figure markdown>